jamesrochabrun/CompositionalList/README.md

 CompositionalList is a SwiftUI UIViewControllerRepresentable wrapper powered by UIKit DiffableDataSource and Compositional Layout. 🥸
-It is customizable and flexible, supports multiple sections, cell selection.
-It allows to use any kind of SwiftUI view inside of cells, headers or footers.
+It is customizable and flexible and supports multiple sections and cell selection.
+It allows to use of any kind of SwiftUI view inside of cells, headers, or footers.

 # Requirements